Chanty

 • Work with them to set goals.
 If you recognize their strengths and set goals that appeal to their interests, you will motivate them more and make improvement more likely.

 • Offer employee benefits.
-These can include birthday time off, paid leave for family events, private health care, or discounted gym memberships.
+These can include birthday time off, paid leave for family events, private health care, discounted gym memberships, or holding events such as an office Christmas party.

 • Encourage active listening.
 Ensure that employees and managers pay attention to what others say and acknowledge their concerns or suggestions.